Translator visa routes in Grand Duchy of Luxembourg

 What this means for translators

-Of the 2 Grand Duchy of Luxembourg routes that commonly fit translators, 1 needs a sponsoring employer and 1 does not, and 2 can lead to permanent residence.
+Of the 2 Grand Duchy of Luxembourg routes that commonly fit translators, 1 needs a sponsoring employer and 1 does not, 2 have confirmed permanent residence mapping.
 Translators are not usually a licensed profession, so your main gates are securing a qualifying job offer where a route needs a sponsor, and meeting any salary or points threshold, rather than re-credentialing.

 The most-used skilled route into Grand Duchy of Luxembourg overall is the EU Blue Card; it is not specific to translators but is worth understanding as the benchmark route.